RJAIN-27/SlackBot-CSC510/Design.md

    - The user has issued a book from the library [Use Case 1]
 2. Main Flow
    - The user specifies that they want to return a book
-   - The bot then responds by aski
+   - The bot then responds by asking for the name of the book to be returned and its Book_ID [E2]
+   - The bot then locates the ID of the book and then resets the Issuer name, the status of the availablility of the book
+   - The
 #### Answer simple questions instantly
 #### Pattern matching and suggesting books from a set of queries posed by the user
 ## Design Sketches